 The Amazon Rainforest is a natural region and biome in northern South America that occupies the Amazon Basin, a drainage basin of the Amazon River and its tributaries in South America.
 Nine nations have some part of the Amazon region within their borders.

-Canaima National Park is located in southeastern Venezuela, along the border between Guyana and Brazil.
-Partially covered by table mountain formations, the park also includes the Gran Sabana region.
-The sheer cliffs and waterfalls, including Angel Falls, the world's highest, form a spectacular landscape.
+Canaima National Park is located in southeastern Venezuela, along the border between Guyana and Brazil, partially covered by table mountain formations.
+The sheer cliffs and waterfalls that include Angel Falls, the world's highest, form a spectacular landscape.

 With its earthen constructions unique to the Caribbean, Coro is the only surviving example of a rich fusion of local traditions with Spanish Mudéjar and Dutch architectural techniques.
 Founded in 1527, it was one of the first colonial towns and has some 600 historic buildings.

-The Delta del Orinoco Biosphere Reserve and National Park are characterized by great biological diversity.
-The Orinoco delta includes large areas of permanent wetlands as well as seasonally flooded freshwater swamp forests which provide habitat for a number of endangered and endemic species.
+The Delta del Orinoco Biosphere Reserve and related national parks are characterized by great biological diversity.
+The delta includes large areas of permanent wetlands as well as seasonally flooded freshwater swamp forests which provide habitat for a number of endangered and endemic species.

 The Guiana Shield is one of the three cratons of the South American Plate.
 It is a 1.7 billion-year-old Precambrian geological formation in northeast South America that forms a portion of the northern coast.
 The higher elevations are known as the Guiana Highlands.